texei/texei-sfdx-plugin/org-shape-command.md

 # sfdx texei:org:shape:extract command

 This command is in beta and far from being 100% working.
 It's more a helper than a fully working command.
+Some errors may be linked to some Editions not having the required licenses.
+Try switching the edition to developer if you have licenses errors.

 ## What's the command doing and not doing
 * The command is only converting metadata API Settings to definition file settings